qualiaMachine/deep-learning-intro/episodes/1-introduction.Rmd

 * [Help to restore ancient murals](https://heritagesciencejournal.springeropen.com/articles/10.1186/s40494-020-0355-x)

-### What sort of problems can Deep Learning not solve?
+### What sort of problems can deep learning not solve?

 * Any case where only a small amount of training data is available.
 * Tasks requiring an explanation of how the answer was arrived at.
 * Classifying things which are nothing like their training data.

-### What sort of problems can Deep Learning solve, but should not be used for?
+### What sort of problems can deep learning solve, but should not be used for?

-Deep Learning needs a lot of computational power, for this reason it often relies on specialised hardware like graphical processing units (GPUs).
-Many computational problems can be solved using less intensive techniques, but could still technically be solved with Deep Learning.
+Deep learning needs a lot of computational power, for this reason it often relies on specialised hardware like graphical processing units (GPUs).
+Many computational problems can be solved using less intensive techniques, but could still technically be solved with deep learning.

-The following could technically be achieved using Deep Learning, but it would probably be a very wasteful way to do it:
+The following could technically be achieved using deep learning, but it would probably be a very wasteful way to do it:

-* Logic operations, such as computing totals, averages, ranges etc. (see [this example](https://joelgrus.com/2016/05/23/fizz-buzz-in-tensorflow) applying Deep Learning to solve the "FizzBuzz" problem often used for programming interviews)
+* Logic operations, such as computing totals, averages, ranges etc. (see [this example](https://joelgrus.com/2016/05/23/fizz-buzz-in-tensorflow) applying deep learning to solve the "FizzBuzz" problem often used for programming interviews)
 * Modelling well defined systems, where the equations governing them are known and understood.
 * Basic computer vision tasks such as edge detection, decreasing colour depth or blurring an image.

 ::: challenge
 ## Deep Learning Problems Exercise

-Which of the following would you apply Deep Learning to?
+Which of the following would you apply deep learning to?

 1. Recognising whether or not a picture contains a bird.
 2. Calculating the median and interquartile range of a dataset.